OS-RSPS/blog/_posts/10-21-23-patch-notes-spells-skilling-improvements-and-more/10-21-23-patch-notes-spells-skilling-improvements-and-more.md

 ### <img src="/assets/img/updates/102123/farm.png" style="vertical-align:middle;position:relative;right:1px;bottom:1px"> New Achievement

 A new achievement encompassing farming content is also being introduced with this patch that will provide a ton of benefits for the day-to-day farmer!
 Completing the tasks required for this achievement will reward members with a handful of perks including increase farming experience gained, increased yield from farming patches, additional harvesting speed increases, and a chance to recover seeds from a patch.
-More information on this can be found below within the patch summary!
+More information and specifics on this can be found below within the patch summary!

 <div class="spacer-medium"></div>
 <center><img src="/assets/img/updates/102123/onewithnature.png"> &nbsp; &nbsp; <img src="/assets/img/updates/102123/onewithnature1.png"></center>